- Connector Diagrams

 Use the Personal Logo inserter to add your own logo to all of your recordings and video streams.
 The HD PVR 2 Personal Logo inserter makes it easy to make sure all of your friends see your channel logo!
 Adding a Personal Logo is easy: just make a 150x100 pixel BMP, JPEG or PNG file and then use Hauppauge Capture to upload your logo into the HD PVR 2.
 After that, the logo will be automatically added to your recordings and video streams

-Record, Edit, Upload and Stream Xbox One, PS4, Wii U, Xbox 360, PS3 or PC game play in HD
+For PC and Mac: Record, Edit and Upload Xbox One, PS4, Wii U, Xbox 360, PS3 or PC game play in HD

 Stream your game play with in-game chat on your Twitch and YouTube channel with our hardware accelerated StreamEez